This article will teach you how to use fulfillment centers and 3rd party logistics companies to streamline your ecommerce business.

 - Can you handle international shipping? – If you want the fulfillment house to ship to international customers, make sure you find out how much they charge and compare it to what you are paying now.
 Sometimes there are additional charges for international shipments.

-Overall, the best way to find a fulfillment house is by referral.
+The best way to find a fulfillment house is by referral.
 After all, it can be difficult to tell whether a fulfillment house is reliable or not until you actually start using them.

 Here’s a short list of fulfillment houses to help you jump start your research process.